rsmantini/lame_ecs/README.md

 let mut iter = component_iter!(world, Foo, Bar);
 ```

 The iterator will yield a tuple with the requested components and the entity that owns then.
-It only yield entities that contains *ALL* of the request components.
+It only yield entities that contains *ALL* of the requested components.
 In the example above the yielded tupe will be: `(&Foo, &Bar, &lame_ecs::Entity)`

 Usage example: